commandprompt/pgmanage-docs/src/en/05_enterprise.md

 ---

-> 💡 The setup is complete, you can now login to Audax by visiting the link printed by the setup script.
+💡 The setup is now complete!
+Log in to your Audax Data Manager instance using the credentials and the URL printed by the setup script.

-configuring oauth

-logging into web ui
-    change admin password
-    adding new users
+Once logged in you can change your admin user initial password and create new user accounts in the Utilities Menu at the top-right of the screen.

 ---